zaniluca/prisma-mongodb-anonymous-auth/README.md

 > Anonymous authentication with Prisma, MongoDB, JWT and typescript

-Anonymous login its an amazing way to identify your users even without the need to ask them to signup for an account.
+Anonymous login is a fantastic way to identify your users without asking them to sign up for an account.
 This is a pain for the user so by not forcing him to create an account your also helping to increase the userbase.

 ## How to run